eco fabrics, fair wages, clean dyes

 Viscose from Bamboo

-Bamboo is also the fastest growing plant in the world and helps sustain Earth's resources.
+Turning any plant into a fiber (cotton, bamboo, hemp, etc) requires energy and waste usage.
+However, positive qualities include bamboo being the fastest growing plant in the world and helps sustain Earth's resources.
 It takes in five times the volume of greenhouse gasses when compared to timber trees and releases 35% more oxygen.
 Pesticides and fertilizers aren't needed, and its roots retain water, sustaining riverbanks and reducing water pollution.

-Long-Lasting Laces
+Wasted Laces